Skip to content

 There are two ways to start a simulation of the created model:

-• by right-clicking on eSim in the Project explorer and selecting Start simulation or
+• by right-clicking on Simulation in the Project explorer and selecting Start simulation or

-• by selecting eSim (left-clicking) in the Project explorer and then pressing the TOP-Energy application button Execute module in the ribbon.
+• by selecting Simulation (left-clicking) in the Project explorer and then pressing the TOP-Energy application button Execute module in the ribbon.

 The TOP-Energy application button can be used for all modules.
 It is located on the left in the ribbons for Start, Scheme, Simulation, the components, and Plot window.
 It executes the module selected in the Project explorer.